 The Office for Academic Support and Advising handles tutoring for most classes on campus, including foreign languages.

-The exception is writing, in which case you should make an appointment with a Writing Studio staff member and math classes, in which case we like you to start with the Quantitative Reasoning Center and come here for a tutor if you need additional help.
+The exception is writing, in which case you should make an appointment with a Writing Studio staff member and math classes, in which case we recommend that you start with the Quantitative Reasoning Center and come here for a tutor if you need additional help.
 Both of those are offered in the Center for Teaching and Learning.
 Some science courses and ECB courses will give you their own tutors, please use those tutors before you request a tutor through the Academic Support and Advising office.

 Application to BE a tutor (minimum wage paid position) Submit this application to the Coordinator of Academic Support and Advising.

 Tutors will participate in tutor training at least once per academic year.
 The Coordinator of Academic Support and Advising coordinates ongoing online tutor training through Moodle, but basic tutoring guildines can be found on the Tutor Training page.